 Trace minerals are essential nutrients for horses, but they can be difficult for their bodies to absorb and utilize.
 Chelated trace minerals, however, have a chemical bond that makes them much more bioavailable to the horse.
-Let's take a closer look at the importance of trace minerals in equine nutrition, and the benefits of using chelated trace minerals over non-chelated.
+Let's take a closer look at the importance of trace minerals in equine nutrition, and the benefits of using chelated trace minerals for horses over non-chelated.

 The Importance of Trace Minerals in Equine Nutrition